petrosmp/sec_assignments/assignment_2/README.txt

   - Both tools were successfully compiled using gcc (Ubuntu 9.4.0-1ubuntu1~20.04.1) 9.4.0
   - The OpenSSL version that everything was developed and tested with was OpenSSL 1.1.1f.
+  - Included in this folder is a screenshot of a packet sent from the client to the server during a test, captured with Wireshark.
+We can see that the application data is encrypted, and looks like noise to a potential attacker.
+This means that the connection between client and server is indeed secure.